This post may contain affiliate links. Please read our privacy policy for additional information.

 Homemade Tomato Cheese Sauce

 - Melt the butter in a medium-sized saucepan on medium heat.
 Sauté the onions until soft and translucent.
-Add in the pancetta and saute until heated through and sizzling.
-Add in the garlic and sauté until fragrant.
+Add in the pancetta and sauté until heated through and sizzling.
+Add in the garlic and Italian seasoning and sauté until fragrant.
 Sprinkle the flour over the flour mixture.
 Cook for 2-3 minutes, stirring to ensure the flour doesn't stick.

 - Turn the heat to low and stir in the Velveeta.
 Stir until it's mostly melted, then add the 2 cups of grated old sharp cheddar and the sour cream.
 Keep stirring until the cheese sauce is smooth and creamy.
 Make sure that all of the different cheeses have melted completely.
 The cheese sauce will be thick at this point.
 Add only black pepper to taste, as this rarely needs salt.